 The Collaborative narrowed down the needs of the community to a list of three priorities with input from 61 participants from collaborating organizations, as well as other community partners.
 These participants represented a broad cross section of experts and organizational leaders with extensive knowledge of the health needs in the community.
-They were seen to represent the broad of underserved, low-income and minority people in the community.
+They represented the broad range underserved, low-income and minority people in the community.

 Participants joined a two-hour virtual prioritization session, which included a presentation highlighting the findings from the data and the needs that were identified.
 The participants then were placed in smaller groups where they discussed the needs and how the needs were impacted by the social determinants of health.
-Following discussions, participants ranked the needs via an online
+Following discussions, participants ranked the needs via an online prioritization process.